rome/tools/packages/@romejs/js-compiler/transforms/lint/noMultipleSpacesInRegularExpressionLiterals.test.md

 ```

- unknown:1:4 *lint/noMultipleSpacesInRegularExpressionLiterals* FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+ unknown:1:4 lint/noMultipleSpacesInRegularExpressionLiterals FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  *✖ *Unclear multiple spaces in regular expression
+  ✖ Unclear multiple spaces in regular expression

     /foo  bar/
-        *^*
+        ^

-  *ℹ *It's hard to visually count the amount of spaces, it's clearer if you use a quantifier instead. eg / {3}/
+  ℹ It's hard to visually count the amount of spaces, it's clearer if you use a quantifier instead. eg / {3}/

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-*✖ *Found *1* problem
+✖ Found 1 problem

 ```

 ### `1`

 ```
-*✔ *No known problems!
+✔ No known problems!

 ```

 ## `format disabled in project config should not regenerate the file`

 ```
-*✔ *No known problems!
+✔ No known problems!

 ```